gaborcsardi/async/README.md

   equivalent calling `then()` on them, but `async_sequence()` is easier to use programmatically.
-* `async_until()` and `async_whilst()` let you call an async function repeatedly, until or while a (syncronous or asynchronous) condition holds.
+* `async_until()` and `async_whilst()` let you call an async function repeatedly, until or while a (syncronous) condition holds.
 * `async_timeout()` runs an async function with a timeout.

 ## Other Async Utilities